farlee2121/FsSpec/README.md

 }
 ```

-Cases with rules involving multiple members should be refactored so the types enforce the expectation.
-A common example is requiring a primary contact method, but allowing others.
+Rules involving multiple members should be refactored to a single member of a type that enforces the expectation.
+A common example is requiring a primary contact method, but allowing multiple contact methods.
 ```fsharp
 type Contact =
   | Phone of PhoneNumber